-L.A.
-Coroner: Tom Petty's Death Was Due To An Accidental Overdose
+LA Coroner: Tom Petty's Death Was Due To An Accidental Overdose

 The death of rocker Tom Petty in October 2017 came as a result of an accidental drug overdose with a toxic mix of drugs taken for several ailments, including a fractured hip.